Georgia in the Eurovision Song Contest 2019: Background

-The Georgian national broadcaster, Georgian Public Broadcaster (GPB), broadcasts the event within Georgia and organises the selection process for the nation's entry.
-GPB confirmed their intentions to participate at the 2019 Eurovision Song Contest on 17 September 2018.
-Georgia has selected their entry for the Eurovision Song Contest both through national finals and internal selections in the past.
-In 2018, GPB opted to internally select the Georgian entry.
-For their 2019 participation, the Georgian entry was selected via the reality television show Georgian Idol.
+As part of its duties as participating broadcaster, GPB organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2019 contest on 17 September 2018.
+GPB has selected their entry for the contest both through national finals and internal selections in the past.
+In 2018, it opted to internally select the entry.
+For its 2019 participation, the entry was selected via the reality television show Georgian Idol.

 Before Eurovision

 Georgian Idol

 The Georgian entry for the Eurovision Song Contest 2019 was selected through the eighth season of Georgian Idol, the Georgian version of the reality television singing competition format Idols created by Simon Fuller.
 The competition premiered on 5 January 2019 and concluded with a final on 3 March 2019.
 All shows in the competition were hosted by Vaniko Tarkhnishvili and Ruska Makashvili with the live shows taking place at the Tbilisi Concert Hall in Tbilisi, broadcast on the GPB First Channel as well as online at the broadcaster's website 1tv.ge.